chetannothingness/opoch-h-system-vt/docs/H-Sys_Least_Cost_Operations_Spec.md

 ## 5) Real-time optimizer (solves part c) — recourse minimization

 Planning is done ahead of time; real arrivals `A_{t,k}` differ.
-Real-time must minimize OT, given current state.
+The real-time optimizer is a separate execution stage — its OT cost is not part of the day-ahead `C*` but is reported alongside it for full transparency.

 ### 5.1 Backlog dynamics (ledger state)